 In recent years, there has been a growing demand for data scientists due to the increasing amount of data generated by businesses and organizations.
 If you're interested in a data science career, you will need to have strong math and programming skills.
 You will also need to be able to think critically and creatively in order to find patterns in data.
 If you have these skills, then a career in data science could be very rewarding for you.

 A Full stack developer is a web developer who can work on both the front-end and back-end of a website.
 Front-end developers are responsible for the design and layout of a site, while back-end developers handle the more technical aspects, such as server-side programming and database interactions.
 A Full stack developer has the skills and knowledge to work on a website's front-end and back-end.
-Look for Full Stack Developer training online to have an in-depth idea about Full stack development and learn the various aspects of it to launch a career in the domain.
+Look for Full Stack Developer course online to have an in-depth idea about Full stack development and learn the various aspects of it to launch a career in the domain.

 Full-stack developers are in high demand because they can take on projects from start to finish without relying on other specialists.
 Full stack developers need to have a strong understanding of web design and development, as well as the different technologies used to build a website.
 In addition, they should be able to communicate effectively with designers and developers to ensure that all aspects of a project are coordinated.

 Let’s compare Full stack vs data science to understand which is better, data science or full stack developer.